-For building services or more information, refer to the contacts above right.
-For other federal government information, contact 1-800-FED-INFO.
+For building services or more information, use contacts above right.
+For other federal government information, call 1-800-FED-INFO.

-Parking & Transportation Limited metered street parking and two public parking garages are available near the building.
-SouthWest Transit and Metro Transit have stops within walking distance, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.
+Limited metered street parking and two public parking garages are available near the building.
+SouthWest Transit and Metro Transit [non-government websites] have stops within walking distance, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.

 - Conference Rooms (2) – Skyway Level (Rm.
 259) and 5th Floor (Rm.
 509)